Skip Navigation

 Sights and Activities

-For the less energetic, the Trail Ridge Road crosses the Rockies' main ridge reaching an altitude of 12183 feet (3713 metres) making it North America's highest through - route road pass.
+For the less energetic, the Trail Ridge Road crosses the Rockies' main ridge reaching an altitude of 3,713 metres making it North America's highest through-route road pass.
 This is a fascinating drive between Estes Park and Grand Lake with opportunities for short walks at stops on the way.
 The Alpine Visitor Centre near the road summit has wonderful views of the surrounding mountains including the remote Ypsilon Mountain in the Mummy Range and the mysteriously named jagged peaks of the Never Summer Range.
 All the park's visitor centres offer excellent information on the area.

 In winter the whole area is invariably snow covered and provides opportunities for cross country skiing and snow shoeing.
-Bear in mind that there are not the ski lifts like Aspen or Breckenridge!
-Trail Ridge Road is generally closed in the Winter months which here is usually October to May.
+Bear in mind that there are not the ski lifts like Aspen or Breckenridge.
+Trail Ridge Road is generally closed in the winter months which here is usually November to May or even June.

 Opening Hours